-A Declaration of the Evangelical Lutheran Church in America to American Indian and Alaska Native People
+A Declaration of the Evangelical Lutheran Church in America TO AMERICAN INDIAN AND ALASKA NATIVE PEOPLE

-In 2016, the Churchwide Assembly of Evangelical Lutheran Church in America (ELCA), its highest legislative body, adopted a Repudiation of the Doctrine of Discovery.
-The Doctrine of Discovery originated with a Papal Bull in the 15th century and codified both colonialism and religious intolerance into international law.
+In 2016, the Churchwide Assembly of the Evangelical Lutheran Church in America (ELCA), its highest legislative body, adopted the "Repudiation of the Doctrine of Discovery."
+The Doctrine of Discovery originated with a papal bull in the 15th century and codified both colonialism and religious intolerance into international law.